openhwgroup/openhwgroup.org/content/resources/blog/uvm-verification-of-openhw-groups-core-v-mcu-in-the-cloud-for-pennies-per-minute/index.md

 no surprise that up to 70% of chip engineering budgets is spent on this task.

 With Metrics DSim Cloud and Datum UVMx & Moore.io, this is no longer the case.
-DSim Cloud operates in the cloud, requires no local computing hardware, and costs only $.02-.04/minute.
+DSIM Cloud operates in the cloud, and requires no local computing hardware.
 Datum UVMx & Moore.io (MIO) provide testbench code generation and a DevOps toolchain that reduces design time-to-market by up to 30% with a per-transaction Verification IP (VIP) pricing model.

 This blog will give an overview of the use of these products to specify and generate a UVM test bench to verify the CORE-V MCU RTL design from the OpenHW